AACuellar00/Class3Project/README.md

 Dependencies
 Tested using python 3.10.5.
-Create the virtual environment first with: python -m venv venv
+Create the virtual environment first with:

+python -m venv venv

-Start with the virtual environment with: source venv/bin/activate
+Start with the virtual environment with:

+source venv/bin/activate

-Install the requirements with: pip install -r requirements.txt
+Install the requirements with:

+pip install -r requirements.txt

 Test by installing dependencies and running ENV=local pytest.

 Running the app:
 flask --app src/app run
-flask --app src/collector_script collector_s run -p 5001
+flask --app src/collectorscript/collectorscript run -p 5001
-flask --app src/analyzer_script analyzer_s  run -p 5002
+flask --app src/analyzerscript/analyzerscript  run -p 5002

 All AQ information is provided by the World Air Quality Index Project and all their EPA sources.
 Their site can be found at https://aqicn.org .